-- In 2024, the WWGF grant process will run from March – September.
+- In 2023, the WWGF grant process will run from June - December

-- All organisations must have Not-for-profit or Charitable status – i.e., an incorporated association or an organisation that is registered as a charity with the Australian Charity and Non-Profit Commission (ACNC).
+- All organisations must have Not-for-profit or Charitable status – i.e., be an incorporated association or an organisation that is registered as a charity with the Australian Charity and Non-Profit Commission (ACNC).